demonwife/Rokenbok-Archive/site/content/set/auto-center-1999.md

 ---
 title: Auto Center
 year: 1999
+description: >-
-description: Drive your vehicle through the garage doors and into the work area of the Auto Center.
+  Drive your vehicle through the garage doors and into the work area of the Auto Center.
 The Rokenbok mechanic is available to service your vehicle.
 Need to get a view of the underside?
 Just drive onto the lift.
-Let the power of your Rokenbok vehicle automatically raise the vehicle into the air for easy maintenance.
-The Auto Center comes complete with a mechanic, an office manager, computer, printer/fax, extra tires, workbench, oil change pan, and other great new accessories.
-Requires Start Set.
-Includes 185 pieces.
 archiveLinks:
   - name: 03/04/2001
     link: https://web.archive.org/web/20010304032210/http://rokenbok.com/catalog/pd_bs_auto.html